Ellipsoid method: Description

 Inequality-constrained minimization of a function that is zero everywhere corresponds to the problem of simply identifying any feasible point.
-It turns out that any linear programming problem can be reduced to a linear feasibility problem (e.g. minimize the zero function subject to some linear inequality and equality constraints).
+It turns out that any linear programming problem can be reduced to a linear feasibility problem (i.e. minimize the zero function subject to some linear inequality and equality constraints).
 One way to do this is by combining the primal and dual linear programs together into one program, and adding the additional (linear) constraint that the value of the primal solution is no worse than the value of the dual solution.
 Another way is to treat the objective of the linear program as an additional constraint, and use binary search to find the optimum value.